beesayers/Instruction-Counter/README.md

 # Instruction-Counter
-MIPS program which reads and counts its own instructions by type (R, I, J)
+This program counts the number of occurrences of R, J, and I type instructions in the program.